ValeriiVolynskyi/Data-analytics-portfolio/looker-studio/README.md

-# 📊 Looker Studio Projects
+# 📊 Looker Studio

-This folder contains project built in **Looker Studio**, focusing on marketing performance and efficiency.
+This folder contains task built in **Looker Studio**, focusing on marketing performance and efficiency.
 The dashboards are designed to provide **clear visibility of KPIs**, with interactive filters and data integration from **Google Analytics 4** and **Google Sheets**.

 ---